SURFnet/certificates-bcp/dialogue.md

 Alice and Bob

-## Act 1, where Alice explains to Bob what public key crypto is.
+## Act 1, where Alice explains to Bob what a public key is and what it is used for.

 Bob has asked Alice to drop by.
 He has something important to give to her.